mavotronik/pwnagotchi-plugins/Arduino_battery_monitor/README.md

 5. Restart pwnagotchi service

 # ABM
-- Displays any data from your Home Assistant
+- Displays data about charge from arduino
 - Tested on 1.5.5

 # Dependencies